Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 People who are very young or very old get hurt the most.
 Poor people and those not eating enough healthy food suffer, too.
 Removing subsidies on these fuels will help us use less of them.

 Subsidies make fossil fuels cheaper, so more people buy them instead of cleaner energy sources like wind or solar power.
-Many big places have stopped investing in fossil fuels to keep our planet safe.
+Many prominent places have stopped investing in fossil fuels to keep our planet safe.

 The Role of Renewable Energy